Woman Organizing Her Belongings

 By offering outplacement assistance, companies show their commitment to supporting their employees, and help to ensure a smoother transition for the impacted workers.

 Communicating openly and honestly with terminated employees and the current staff is essential to avoid misunderstandings.
-Being transparent about the reasons for the layoffs, the process and timeline, and any support available can help minimise the impact on employees and maintain the company’s credibility.
+Being transparent about the reasons for the layoffs, the process and timeline, and any support available can help minimize the impact on employees and maintain the company’s credibility.

 Reducing guilt for remaining employees